shenzhou05/SRP-Chinese-Translation/Shadows.md

 In order to enable contact shadows you need to :

+- Got to your HDRenderPipeline Asset and make sure under "Lighting Settings" that "Enable Contact Shadows" is ticked
-- Have a Contact Shadows Volume component on an active Volume with the "Enable" box ticked
+- In one of your loaded scenes you need to have a Contact Shadows Volume component on an active Volume with the "Enable" box ticked
-- On the light you choose for rendering contact shadows, enable "Shadows" and "Show Additional Settings", and in the "Shadows" section tick "Enable Contact Shadows"
+- On the light you choose for casting contact shadows, enable "Shadows" and "Show Additional Settings", and then under "Shadows" section tick "Enable Contact Shadows"

+For more details on the Contact shadow settings refer to the Contact Shadow volume component page.